realworldocaml/book/book/gadts/README.md

 val empty : ('a, 'a) pipeline = Empty
 ```

-It's now easy to write functions that use this pipeline.
-For example,
+With that in hand, we can do a no-frills pipeline execution easily
-we can do a no-frills function for executing a pipeline:
+enough.

 ```ocaml env=main
 # let rec exec : type a b. (a, b) pipeline -> a -> b =